mr-rigden/MrSmashy/README.md

 It used Zopfli and Brotli for general file compression.
 It currently uses Optipng and Jpegoptim for image compression.

+This software was not tested on animals.
+Or in any way really.

 ## Installation & Requirements

  - Optipng